delftopenhardware/delftopenhardware.github.io/docs/1. How to get involved/01_Help.md

 - [Telegram for chating](https://t.me/DelftOpenHardware): Daily communication tool, announcements, always open for questions and interesting links

 - Meetups: We like to get together once in a while, we mostly announce it on the telegram but you can also find it here

+## Have a question?

+Here are the following methods you can reach us:
+Telegram: As mentioned above, we have a public telegram group that you can join at any time😀 (or leave if you feel like 😢)

+Comments in documents: You are always free to place comments in documents, we should get updates about comments and will reply there

+Email: If you don't feel comfortable talking in public, or you have a personal question you can always drop us an email at: info@DelftOpenHardware.com

+## Thanks for somehow making it all the way to the end,
+you are awesome!🙌